-Although we never hope to have to deal with severe weather, in Oklahoma City it’s a reality we must be prepped for.
+Although we never want to deal with a hurricane, in Oklahoma City it’s a reality we must be prepped for.
 So if you don’t already have a plan to keep your home and family safe, be sure you think about air conditioner service when threatening weather is on the way.
-Of course it’s not the most crucial concern during these times, but there are a few things you can do to help protect your heating and cooling system in the event of an emergency weather situation.
+Of course it’s not the most crucial thing during these times, but there are a few things you can do to help protect your heating and cooling system in the event of an emergency weather situation.

 Batten down the hatches.

 Or in this case, the air conditioner!
 Make sure your air conditioner is firmly attached to its base.
 If any bolts or screws are loose to begin with, tighten them up.
 Then, go a step further by securing the air conditioner with reinforcement using bolts, straps, or rope.
 If it’s about time for your regular air conditioner service, your experienced technician from Gordon's Service Experts in Oklahoma City can offer guidance on the best way to secure your specific air conditioner.

 This may seem like an obvious step, but in the initial stages of a violent storm it can be easy to panic and forget this and other smaller yet vital tasks.
 Turn off your air conditioner from the thermostat first.
 Then, if you aren’t very familiar with your fuse box, it’s the perfect time to get to know it!
 Shut off the fuse connected to your air conditioner and see which fuses control other areas or appliances in your home.
 Knowing what to do before an emergency saves you the inconvenience and risk of having to do so in the dark later.